johankasperi/argon-osm-occlusion/README.md

 argon-osm-occlusion
 ============

-Adds [OSM building data](http://wiki.openstreetmap.org/wiki/Buildings) to [Argon.js](http://argonjs.io/) for occlusion with real world buildings.
-This module queries the [Overpass API](http://overpass-turbo.eu/) for OSM building data, it then converts it to transparent Threejs meshes and adds it to your Argonjs scene.
+Adds [OSM building data](http://wiki.openstreetmap.org/wiki/Buildings) to [argon.js](http://argon.js.io/) for occlusion with real world buildings.
+This module queries the [Overpass API](http://overpass-turbo.eu/) for OSM building data, it then converts it to transparent three.js meshes and adds it to your argon.js scene.

 Status
 -----